Texas State Concealed & Open Carry Gun Laws

-This article will provide an overview of the gun laws in the great state of Texas.
+This article will provide an overview of the state of Texas Constitutional Carry Laws.
 TX is one of the most gun friendly states in the union.

 Disclaimer: This article is NOT LEGAL ADVICE and is for Informational Purposes Only.
 Gun Laws can be tricky and unclear at times and changes are made often.
 We take no responsibility for the use or misuse of any information contained in this article.
 You are responsible for knowing the gun laws if you are going to carry a gun.
 Consult a Lawyer with any questions.
 See Footnote*